Whole steps & half steps (Tones & semitones)

 An interval is the difference in pitch between two sounds, like a distance between two pitch.

-If you consider the C Major scale, the intervals between two consecutive notes are not identical, I will explain that later.
+If you consider the C Major scale, the intervals between two consecutive music notes are not identical, I will explain that later.

 British and American Musical Terms